podio/podio-android/index.md

 ---
 layout: default
 ---
-# Podio Android  SDK #
+# The Podio Android  SDK #
 The Podio SDK for Android is a client library for communicating with the [Podio API](https://developers.podio.com).
 It provides an easy and convenient way of integrating your Android app with Podio.

-The SDK requires Android API level 11 as a minimum and it also requires  `android.permission.INTERNET` permissions being requested in your `AndroidManifest.xml` file.
+The SDK requires Android API level 11 and  `android.permission.INTERNET` permissions being requested in your `AndroidManifest.xml` file.

 Apart from above Android requirements, the SDK also uses the [Android Volley](https://android.googlesource.com/platform/frameworks/volley/) framework for the network traffic and the [Google Gson](https://code.google.com/p/google-gson/) library for parsing JSON.
 Both dependencies are included as pre-built jar files in the Podio SDK project sources.